OscarPellicer/pptx2marp/README.md

 * `--min-block-size [size]` the minimum number of characters for a text block to be outputted
 * `--wiki` / `--mdk` if you happen to be using tiddlywiki or madoko, this argument outputs the corresponding markup language
 * `--qmd` outputs to the qmd markup language used for [quarto](https://quarto.org/docs/presentations/revealjs/) powered presentations
+* `--marp` outputs to the Marp markdown language for slide presentations
 * `--page [number]` only convert the specified page
 * `--keep-similar-titles` keep similar titles and add "(cont.)" to repeated slide titles